vermarjun/Windows_KeyLogger/README.md

 - `"leet"` + context of code platform → `leetcode`
 - Fragmented typing across chunked uploads → coherent session reconstruction

 **Why a local model and not a public API?** Keystroke logs may contain sensitive data.
-Sending that to a third-party LLM API is a data governance problem.
 FLAN-T5 small runs on modest hardware and keeps all processing in-house.

 ---